DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

  - `SHA3/256`
  - `SHA3/384`
  - `SHA3/512`
-* `Rsa-Sig` - *One parameter.* **RSA Sig**niert, or **RSA Sig**ned.
-The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with PKCS#7 padding.
+* `RSAsig` - *One parameter.* "**RSA sig**niert", or "**RSA sig**ned".
+The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with [OAEP padding](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding).
 The signature may be verified using the corresponding RSA public key.
 Should be encrypted.
-* `Rsa-Sig-Id` - *One parameter.* A value (string or binary) which identifies the RSA public key an encoder should use to verify `Rsa-Sig`.
-Usable only if `Rsa-Sig` is also present.
+* `RSAsig-Id` - *One parameter.* A value (string or binary) which identifies the RSA public key an encoder should use to verify `RSAsig`.
+Usable only if `RSAsig` is also present.
 Should be encrypted.
-* `Dsa-Sig` - *One parameter.* Same as `Rsa-Sig`, but using the [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) algorithm.
+* `DSAsig` - *One parameter.* Same as `RSAsig`, but using the [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) algorithm.
 The *r,s* signature values are transmitted using [DER encoding](https://en.wikipedia.org/wiki/X.690).
 The message value *k* is generated deterministically using an HMAC of the specified hash function, as described in [RFC 6979](https://tools.ietf.org/html/rfc6979).
 Should be encrypted.
-* `Dsa-Sig-Id` - *One parameter.* A value which identifies the DSA public key used by `Dsa-Sig`.
-Usable only if `Dsa-Sig` is also present.
+* `DSAsig-Id` - *One parameter.* A value which identifies the DSA public key used by `DSAsig`.
+Usable only if `DSAsig` is also present.
 Should be encrypted.
-* `ECDsa-Sig` - *One parameter.* Same as `Dsa-Sig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
+* `ECDSAsig` - *One parameter.* Same as `DSAsig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
-* `ECDsa-Sig-Id` - *One parameter.* A value which identifies the ECDSA public key used by `ECDsa-Sig`.
-Usable only if `ECDsa-Sig` is also present.
+* `ECDSAsig-Id` - *One parameter.* A value which identifies the ECDSA public key used by `ECDSAsig`.
+Usable only if `ECDSAsig` is also present.
 Should be encrypted.

 If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.